honestymoore/project1/README.md

 ### Version 3:
     - As a user I want to be able to have a start page
-    - As a user I want to be able to see card pairs left over
+    - As a user I want to be able to see alerts for each pair